 So, before hiring someone you already know to do your books, consider if this is truly a wise decision.
 There’s probably much less risk in confining this person to something more rudimentary, like payroll.
 Determining why you need a professional in the first place is crucial for choosing an accountant, which segues into the next section:

 Lay Out Everything You Need Beforehand

 For example, your company might be looking to reduce wasteful spending or improve structure.
-Accountants can also develop a plan in the event that the business fails to meet its revenue goals on time or a sudden crisis compromises the majority of your operational budget.
+Accountants can also develop a plan if the business fails to meet its revenue goals on time, or a crisis compromises the majority of your operational budget.

 Even A Temporary Accountant Can Be A Huge Help

-Younger or smaller business might not have the funds to hire a full-time accountant.
+A younger or smaller business might not have the funds to hire a full-time accountant.
 The business might be highly seasonal, so it wouldn’t make sense to keep an accountant on staff for 12 months a year.
 But this doesn’t mean you shouldn’t hire an accountant at all.
 A temporary or part-time accountant could still be extremely beneficial, especially for the busy season.
-Some businesses hire accountants on an as-needed basis since it allows them to gradually expand the accountant’s role as the business grows.
+Some businesses hire accountants on an as-needed basis since it allows them to expand the accountant’s role as the business grows gradually.